Connway/Shibboleth/dependencies/DEPENDENCY_README.txt

 	LibTIFF
 	libjpeg
 	zlib
-	jansson (changed header files with the line #include <jansson_config.h> to #include "jansson_config.h" and moved the #include <windows.h> in hashtable_seed.c from line 98 to line 42 to remove compile warnings) assimp (Changed '#include "../contrib/unzip/unzip.h' lines to "#include <unzip.h>", as I already have minizip compiled into a separate lib.
+	assimp (Changed '#include "../contrib/unzip/unzip.h' lines to "#include <unzip.h>", as I already have minizip compiled into a separate lib.
 Fixed compilation error because a variable wasn't initialized.) minizip (commented out a block that says #define _CRT_SECURE_NO_WARNINGS, as I have it defined at the project level) ResIL